dCache/dcache-book2/config-info-provider.md

 To actually start the CELL-INFO cell, the DOMAIN-EXAMPLE domain must be restarted.

-    PROMPT-ROOT PATH-ODB-N-Sdcache restart example
+    [root] # dcache restart example
     Stopping example (pid=30471) 0 done
     Starting example done

-With the DOMAIN-EXAMPLE domain restarted, the CELL-INFO service is now running.
+With the `example`domain restarted, the `info` service is now running.

-You can also verify both the CELL-HTTPD and CELL-INFO services are running using the `wget` command.
-The specific command assumes that you are logged into the node that has the CELL-HTTPD service (by default, the admin node).
-You may run the command on any node by replacing localhost with the hostname of the node running the CELL-HTTPD service.
+You can also verify both the `httpd` and `info` services are running using the `wget` command.
+The specific command assumes that you are logged into the node that has the `httpd` service (by default, the admin node).
+You may run the command on any node by replacing localhost with the hostname of the node running the `httpd` service.

-The following example shows the output from the `wget` when the CELL-INFO service is running correctly:
+The following example shows the output from the `wget` when the `info` service is running correctly:

-    PROMPT-ROOT wget -O/dev/null http://localhost:2288/info
+    [root] # wget -O/dev/null http://localhost:2288/info
     --17:57:38--  http://localhost:2288/info
     Resolving localhost...
 127.0.0.1
     Connecting to localhost|127.0.0.1|:2288... connected.